File Share Data Processing Extension Sample

 subdirectory of the Reporting Services samples directory.

-For example: C:\Program Files\Microsoft SQL Server\90\Samples\Reporting Services\Extension Samples\FindRenderSave Sample
+C:\Program Files\Microsoft SQL Server\90\Samples\Reporting Services\Extension Samples\FindRenderSave Sample

 Building the Sample